Lebanese Brazilians: History

-Immigration of the Lebanese (and Syrians) to Brazil started in the late 19th century, most of them coming from Lebanon and later from Syria.
+Immigration of the Lebanese to Brazil started in the late 19th century, most of them coming from Lebanon and later from Syria.
 Since 150,000 Lebanese and Syrians immigrated to Brazil.
 The immigration to Brazil grew further in the 20th century, and was concentrated in the state of São Paulo, but also extended to Minas Gerais, Goiás, Rio de Janeiro, and other parts of Brazil.

-Between 1884 and 1933, 130,000 Lebanese people entered Brazil through the Port of Santos—65% of them were Catholics (Maronite Catholics and Melkite Catholics), 20% were Eastern Orthodox, 10% were Muslims (Shia, Sunni), and about 5% were Druze.
+Between 1884 and 1933, 130,000 Lebanese people entered Brazil through the Port of Santos — 65% of them were Catholics (Maronite Catholics and Melkite Catholics), 20% were Eastern Orthodox, 10% were Muslims (Shia, Sunni), and about 5% were Druze.
 According to French Consulate reports from that time, Lebanese/Syrian immigrants in São Paulo and Santos were 130,000, in Pará 20,000, Rio de Janeiro 15,000, Rio Grande do Sul 14,000, and in Bahia 12,000.
 During the Lebanese Civil War (1975–90), around 32,000 Lebanese people immigrated to Brazil.

 The Arab-Brazil Chamber of Commerce released a census, according to which they estimated the number of descendants living in Brazil at around 12 million.
 Brazil's foreign ministry estimates between 7 and 10 million Brazilians have a Lebanese ancestor.